freon4dsl/Freon-documentation/docu-content/010_Documentation/055_Interpreter_Framework/020_Understanding_the_Framework/+page.md

 The evaluation of the function call expression has two parts.
 In the first part a new `InterpreterContext` is created with the original context as its parent.
-This way everything in the original context is available as well.
+This ensures that all values in the original context remain accessible.

 Then all the arguments of the function call are evaluated and their value is stored in the context with the corresponding parameter as its key.

-Now the function is evaluated `main.evaluate(calledFunction, functionContext)` with the new context as parameter.
+The function is then evaluated using `main.evaluate(calledFunction, functionContext)`, with the new context as its parameter.

 If we come across a `ParameterRef` inside the evaluation of the function body, this evaluation can simply lookup the value of the parameter: